Performance of two Askaryan Radio Array stations and first results in the search for ultra-high energy neutrinos: Results and cross checks

 \subsection{Results}

 The results of the above described analysis are summarized in the two sky maps in Figure \ref{fig_finalEventSelection}.
 No events are found outside the angular cut regions which implies that no neutrino candidates have been observed.
 This agrees with the expectation of $0.1$ signal and roughly $0.02$ background events in the two stations.
-The difference between summer and winter activities at South Pole are presented in Figure \ref{fig_WinterSummerEvents}, showing the impact of human activities which is, however, limited to surface events.
+The difference between summer and winter source locations at South Pole is presented in Figure \ref{fig_WinterSummerEvents}, showing the impact of human activities during summer which is limited to surface events.